kjell/mcn-2020-git-haiku/index.md

-Under cherry-trees
+An old pond
-to see the moon, whose solemn pace
+and bring to men a chance to rest
-With tears.
+Stabs the darkness